Séamus Hickey

 Séamus Hickey (born 2 October 1987) is an Irish sportsperson.
 He played hurling with his local club Murroe-Boher from 2005 to 2019 and is now a member of the Croagh-Kilfinny club.
-Hickey was a member of the Limerick senior inter-county team from 2006 until 2018.
+Hickey was a member at inter-county level of the Limerick senior team from 2006 until 2018.

 Playing career

 College

 Hickey first came to prominence as a hurler with St. Flannan's College in Ennis, County Clare.
 Having played in every grade as a hurler and Gaelic footballer, he was a left wing-back and centre-back on the college's senior hurling teams that won back-to-back Harty Cup titles in 2004 and 2005.
-On 2 May 2005, Hickey won an All-Ireland medal after a 2-15 to 2-12 defeat of St. Kieran's College from Kilkenny in the final at Semple Stadium.
+On 2 May 2005, Hickey won an All-Ireland medal after a 2–15 to 2–12 defeat of St. Kieran's College from Kilkenny in the final at Semple Stadium.

 University

 During his studies at the University of Limerick, Hickey immediately became involved with the university's hurling team stating: "My induction day as a fresher, they were going looking at lecture halls and timetables.
 I went straight for the GAA office and asked when the Fitzgibbon trials were on!
 I saw it as an extension of school hurling and representing where you go.
 For me, I thought it was natural while developing as a hurler."
-After losing the 2009 Fitzgibbon Cup final at left wing-back to University College Cork in 2009, Hickey was moved to the full-back line with Michael "Brick" Walsh and Paddy Stapleton for UL's 1-17 to 2-11 defeat of the Limerick Institute of Technology in the final on 26 February 2011.
+After losing the 2009 Fitzgibbon Cup final at left wing-back to University College Cork in 2009, Hickey was moved to the full-back line with Michael "Brick" Walsh and Paddy Stapleton for UL's 1–17 to 2–11 defeat of the Limerick Institute of Technology in the final on 26 February 2011.

 Club

 Hickey joined the Murroe-Boher club at a young age and played in all grades at juvenile and underage levels.
 He played for the club's Junior B team for the first time at the age of fifteen, before becoming centre-back the following year.
 Hickey made his first senior appearance at the age of seventeen, marking Brian Geary in a championship game against Monaleen.

 Hickey also played Gaelic football with the Monaleen senior team.
-On 16 October 2011, he won a Limerick Football Championship medal after coming on as a substitute in Monaleen's 1-12 to 1-07 defeat of Newcastle West in the final.
+On 16 October 2011, he won a Limerick Football Championship medal after coming on as a substitute in Monaleen's 1–12 to 1–07 defeat of Newcastle West in the final.

-On 18 October 2017, Hickey won a Limerick Premier Intermediate Hurling Championship medal following a 1-21 to 1-15 defeat of Garryspillane in a replay of the final.
+On 18 October 2017, Hickey won a Limerick Premier Intermediate Hurling Championship medal following a 1–21 to 1–15 defeat of Garryspillane in a replay of the final.

 On 15 January 2020, it was announced that Hickey had transferred from his native Murroe-Boher to Croagh-Kilfinny.

 In June 2021, Hickey added a County Junior medal to his silverware.
 He lined out at centre back for his new club Croagh-Kilfinny, as they defeated Patrickswell in the Covid-delayed 2020 Junior A County Hurling Final.